draftable/compare-api-net-client/README.md

 It wraps the available endpoints, and handles authentication and signing for you.
 The library is [available on NuGet](https://www.nuget.org/packages/Draftable.CompareAPI.Client/) as `DraftableCompareAPI.Client`.

+The examples in this README are all in C#, but any CLR-based language (e.g. F#, VB.NET) is supported.

 See the [full API documentation](https://api.draftable.com) for an introduction to the API, usage notes, and other references.

 ### Getting started